rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

 ### Configure platform-specific environment settings

-If you are using Discoverer on 64 bit platforms (such as Oracle Solaris on SPARC 64 bit, HP-UX PA-RISC 64 bit, HP-UX Itanium 64 bit, IBM AIX 64 bit, Linux x86-64), find the line in `$ORACLE_INSTANCE/Discoverer/Discoverer_<ias-instance>/util/discenv.sh` that defines variable `LIB_PATH` and set it using the following code:
+If you are using Discoverer on 64-bit platforms (such as Oracle Solaris on SPARC&reg;
+64 bit, HP-UX&reg; PA-RISC 64 bit, HP-UX Itanium 64 bit, IBM&reg; AIX 64 bit,
+Linux x86-64), find the line in `$ORACLE_INSTANCE/Discoverer/Discoverer_<ias-instance>/util/discenv.sh` that defines variable `LIB_PATH` and set it by using the following code:

     LIB_PATH=$OH/discoverer/lib:$OH/lib:/usr/lib:$OH/lib32

-If you are using Discoverer on 64 bit platform Linux x86-64, find the line that defines variable `LD_ASSUME_KERNEL` and comment it out as shown in the following
+If you are using Discoverer on 64-bit platform Linux x86-64, find the line that defines variable `LD_ASSUME_KERNEL` and comment it out as shown in the following
 code: